CEACSE (Center of Excellence in Applied Computational Science and Engineering)

 Dr. Vahid Rasouli Disfani, Lead PI in collaboration with Dr. Mina Sartipi, and Dr. M. Ahmadi

 Abstract: Maximizing utilization of electric vehicle supply equipment (EVSE)—or electric vehicle (EV) charging stations—is still a challenge for cities like Chattanooga despite the emergence of EV station locators like PlugShare and ChargeHub.
 The missing key element in this market is the lack of data from the demand side of EVs, which often leaves EVs desperate for charging not connected while EVSEs are available nearby.
 This project computationally models and designs an infrastructure that simultaneously gathers demand (EV) data—including desired destinations, connection period, and energy demand—as well as EVSE availability data to optimally match them to maximize social welfare.

 Dr. Ignatius Formunung, Lead PI in collaboration with Dr. Mbakisya A. Onyango, Dr. Arash Ghasemi, and Dr. Joseph Owino

-Project Title: “Estimating the Youden index under the multivariate ROC curve in the presence of missing values for the classification of the diseased and healthy”
+Project Title: “Estimating the Youden Index under the Multivariate ROC Curve in the Presence of Missing Values of Mass Diseased and Healthy Biomarker Data”